CCN-Support/CCN_Wiki/docs/source/generalpolicies.rst

 .. dropdown:: Restricted Areas

    MR Zones are marked with signage.
 Only safety-certified users and screened participants are allowed to enter the scanning suite (control room & scanner room) unless granted an exemption by CCN.
-This is for the safety of the individuals and liability of the Center.
-It is paramount that uncertified users do not touch any research equipment or enter the scanner room while shadowing.
+This restriction protects individual safety and limits Center liability.
+Uncertified users are not permitted to touch any research equipment or enter the scanner room while shadowing.

-   **Exceptions to Restricted Access:**  CCN may allow a non-operator, non-participant individual into the scanner room only under a very narrow set of circumstances.
-If an exemption is granted, it is for a single instance.
+   **Exceptions to Restricted Access:**  CCN may allow a non-operator, non-participant individual to enter the scanner room under highly limited circumstances.
+Any exemption applies only to a single instance.
 See :ref:`observers` and :ref:`visitors` for details on rules that must be strictly followed in such cases.

 .. dropdown:: MR/EEG Suite & Shared Areas

-   It is the responsibility of all experimenters to maintain the facility in a clean and orderly state.
+   All experimenters are responsible for keeping the facility clean and orderly.
 This includes all surfaces, linens, cabling, computing and other equipment in the MRI scanner room, control room, hallways, back/supply area, sink and counters, mock scanner, side rooms, and EEG suites.

+   *Before Your Session*

+    If you come in to set up for a scan and find the space messy, report it on the pre-scan form bookmarked on the iMac (or email ccnsupport@g.ucla.edu if you are present for scan-unrelated activities).

+   *After Your Session*

    Clean up after your group and your participant.
-If you come in to set up for a scan and find the space messy, report it on the pre-scan form bookmarked on the iMac (or email ccnsupport@g.ucla.edu if you are in for scan-unrelated activites).
 Do not assume that the next group, CCN staff, or Semel Facilities will tidy up for you.
 Loop cables back on their hooks on the walls, return equipment to their designated storage locations, unplug head coils from the scanner bed, throw away all trash, and put the Participant Items bin back by the door.

-   If the linens bin in the scanner room or hallway is full after you've used it, take out the full bag, tie it off, and leave it aginst the wall behind the sink.
-There are typically new bags in the bin underneath the full one--if not, there will be more in the cabinet marked "LINEN BAGS".
+   If the linens bin is full after use, remove and tie the full bag and leave it against the wall behind the sink.
+Replacement bags are usually underneath the full bag; additional bags are stored in the back corner cabinet marked ‘LINEN BAGS'.
 Do NOT stack your used linens on top and simply leave the full bag in the bin for someone else to take out.

    Clean water, gel, adhesive, and all other substances from the counters and furnishings if your study procedures leave them behind.
 This includes: